Wild Top End

 Water birds and raptors abound on the surrounding wetlands, Rainbow Bee-eaters hover overhead, Jabiru Storks (Black-necked storks) and Brolga Cranes are often seen with occasional sightings of water monitors, pythons and crocodiles (from a safe distance).
 This walk is often one of the wildlife highlights of our Kakadu trip.

 Optional tour today: Aboriginal guided boat tour out into the wilderness of the East Alligator River.
 This 2.5 hour tour is remarkable; it follows the river upstream beside brilliantly coloured sandstone escarpments and provides a full commentary by a local Aboriginal guide about the significance of Arnhem Land to Aboriginal People.

 The highlight of the trip is the opportunity to take a walk on the east side of the river onto Aboriginal land – normally this would require a special permit so this is a very special experience.
 The tour costs approximately $80 for an adult with discounts for children.
 For more information please check out Guluyambi Cultural Cruise.

-Today we backtrack westward out of Kakadu to Point Stuart Wilderness Lodge deep inside Mary River National Park.
+Today we travel westward out of Kakadu to Point Stuart Wilderness Lodge beside Mary River National Park.
 Our route takes us firstly along the paved Kakadu Highway then onto the dirt roads heading north into Mary River National Park.